Renting a Car & Driving in Italy: What to Know Before You Hit the Road

 Now that we can laugh about it, one of our pinnacle tourist moments was pulling into a random station outside of the Brindisi Airport in Puglia to fill up our car before returning it.
 We had no idea what we were doing or how to operate the self-service machine.
 A nice man tried to help, but didn’t speak English, so he couldn’t understand us, and we couldn’t understand him.
 Ultimately, the pump was broken, so there wasn’t much we could do (we wasted a little money because of this mix-up).
 We decided to just drive a little bit and find a full-service.
 Much, much better choice.
 A true “we’re not from here” moment.

-Renting a car in Italy can feel intimidating at first, especially if you’re used to wide American highways and roomy parking lots.
-But once you get over the initial learning curve, there’s something freeing about having your own wheels — especially in regions like Puglia, where so much of the magic lies off the beaten path (like our dinner at Nonno Vittorio).
+Renting a car in Italy can feel daunting at first, especially if you’re used to wide American roads and sensible parking lots.
+But once you’re past the initial learning curve, there’s something genuinely freeing about having your own wheels — the kind of freedom that lets you stop when the light hits a vineyard just right, or take a detour through a town you’d never have found otherwise.
+Some of our most memorable moments in Puglia happened exactly like that: unplanned, unhurried, and completely off the itinerary.